JRomatowski/flute-practice-app/README.md

     - Be able to read all data collected somehow, graph or list.
     - Be able to edit submissions
     - Be able to remove submissions

+- Display data in history page as a list

 ## v.04 (Practice Journal - User Authentication and Hosting)